Bluepear

 How Bluepear Protects You from Affiliate Marketing Scam

-Bluepear is an affiliate marketing fraud detection system.
+Bluepear is an affiliate fraud detection system.
 Here’s how working with Bluepear looks in practice:

 You define branded keywords that the system will monitor in search results.